SachinSAgrawal/Settings/README.md

 #### Note
 I know this is a little bit complicated, so feel free to contact me or open up a new issue, or mess around with this code until it makes sense.
 I have tried to make sure the code is well commented and is modular.
 Some of this might make a little more sense if you watch iOS Academy's [video](https://www.youtube.com/watch?v=2FigkAlz1Bg) as well.

+## Update
+I know that I said I would not work on this much more, however, after Apple released iOS 18 with its revamped settings app, I knew that I had to update this one to match fully.
+Now, the icons adapt to both light and dark mode.
+Additionally, I added special handling for some icons, such as those involving pictures rather than SF symbols or those with color gradients.

 ## Installation
 1. Clone this repository or download it as a zip folder and uncompress it.